-For each of the four verbs, I also list where each one ranks in the Frequency Dictionary of French to provide further context on how frequently these verbs are used.
+For each of these four verbs, I also list where each one ranks in the Frequency Dictionary of French to provide further context on how frequently these verbs are used.

 How to Read the Conjugation Charts

 The charts below are set up how verb conjugations are taught in many languages, including this website.
 They offer a quick and easy way to tell which type of subject or pronoun matches which verb conjugation.
-The three columns represent what “person” the tense is (1st person and first row: I; 2nd person and second row: you; and 3rd person and third column: others).
-The two columns represent whether the subject is singular (left column) or plural (right column)
+The three rows represent what “person” the tense is (1st person: I; 2nd person: you; 3rd person: others).
+The two columns represent whether the subject is singular (left) or plural (right).

 The most important tense for you to learn first is the present tense, so the charts below all show the present tense conjugations.